 Ahhhhh…pot stocks.
 A haven for promoters of all sorts and businesses that can’t get any traditional banks to take their money.
 TSXV, CSE, and OTC penny stocks galore….is there any legitimacy in this sector for sophisticated investors to consider getting involved?
 Yes.
 There is no question that some of the early movers in the US and Canada, that can execute by attracting real operators and serious capital, will make early investors big profits.
 The majority of enterprises will fail just like any gold rush in the Wild West so caution is warranted, but ignoring the opportunities at this stage may also prove to be remiss.

-I’m a huge believer in CBD (Cannabinoids) and their natural health impact on specific ailments including pain, inflammation, epilepsy, and most likely in actually fighting cancer.
+I’m a huge believer in CBD (Cannabinoids) and their natural health impact on specific ailments including pain, inflammation, epilepsy, and most likely in actually fighting cancer, especially as my cousin used to buy kratom online to treat some of the symptoms of his chemotherapy – and is now cancer-free, bless him.
 All of this and more and you don’t have to get high.
 In fact, I take a tincture under the tongue every day and will continue to do so.
 My puppy is a breed that is susceptible to cancer and he will begin CBD supplementation soon….what’s the downside?
 None.
 But CBD is one thing and straight smoking cannabis whether medicinal or recreationally to get high is a whole other animal and it is a big business.

 In this report I am not going to dig deep into the macro investment merit of the cannabis sector or delve into science/data behind potential medical benefits for consumers.
 Instead, I want to zero in on a very unique way to capitalize on the growth in the sector via a model that is quite familiar to precious metals investors.
 This may not only be one of the most profitable ways to invest in the explosive growth in the Canadian (and perhaps U.S. eventually) cannabis sector but also a way to diversify your risk via one vehicle.
 Most of the reverse merger penny plays on the TSXV/CSE are scams, created mainly for promotion, or are very poorly capitalized.
 But this one is the real deal…